Skip to the main content.

 Plaza de Mayo, Buenos Aires

-Your presence in Argentina is the first step, as most of the process requires your physical presence.
-You can obtain an Argentine visa or enter visa-free if you are exempt from the visa requirement.
+Your presence in Argentina is essential, as most stages of the process require you to be physically in the country.
+Depending on your nationality, you may either obtain an Argentine visa in advance or enter visa-free if you are exempt from visa requirements.

 You should note that all documents must be legalized or apostilled by the Argentine Consulate in the issuing nation unless your country has ratified the Hague Convention.
 Documents submitted in a foreign language must be approved by the Association of Translators and translated into Spanish by a national public translator.